 Cooling innovation in Rwanda, Egypt, and India

-MASS Design is turning towards Rwanda’s abundance of resources for locally sourced, alternative roofing materials.
+MASS Design is turning towards Rwanda’s abundance of resources for locally sourced, alternative residential and commercial roofing materials.
 Over the next 12 months, they will run real-world trials in low-income communities to see just how effective these alternatives can be, and share what they have learned so local housebuilders have the knowledge and confidence to create cooler homes.

 RELATED ARTICLES: Collaboration Can Take Climate Action To The Next Level |Bold Solutions Tackle Refugee Energy Crisis |From Brazil to Cameroon, Forest Communities Fight Climate Change |Electrifying Africa: New Research Shows Gender Focus Is Crucial |Sustainable Energy for All: A Challenge for the Poorest Countries